gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 For more details, see the [@EnablePdx annotation Javadoc](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/config/annotation/EnablePdx.html).

-## <a id="configuring-gemfire-properties"></a>Configuring [vmware-gemfire-short-name] Properties
+## <a id="configuring-gemfire-properties"></a>Configuring GemFire Properties

-While many of the `gemfire.properties` are encapsulated in and abstracted with an annotation in the [spring-data-gemfire-name] annotation-based configuration model, the less commonly used [vmware-gemfire-short-name] properties are still accessible from the `@EnableGemFireProperties` annotation.
+While many of the `gemfire.properties` are encapsulated in and abstracted with an annotation in the Spring Data for VMware GemFire annotation-based configuration model, the less commonly used GemFire properties are still accessible from the `@EnableGemFireProperties` annotation.

-Annotating your application class with `@EnableGemFireProperties` is convenient and a nice alternative to creating a `gemfire.properties` file or setting [vmware-gemfire-short-name] properties as Java system properties on the command line when launching your application.
+Annotating your application class with `@EnableGemFireProperties` is convenient and a nice alternative to creating a `gemfire.properties` file or setting GemFire properties as Java system properties on the command line when launching your application.

-We recommend that you set these [vmware-gemfire-short-name] properties in a <code>gemfire.properties</code> file when deploying your application to production.
+We recommend that you set these GemFire properties in a <code>gemfire.properties</code> file when deploying your application to production.
 However, at development time, it can be convenient to set these properties individually, as needed, for prototyping, debugging and testing purposes.

-A few examples of some of the less common [vmware-gemfire-short-name] properties that you usually need not worry about include, but are not limited to:
+A few examples of some of the less common GemFire properties that you usually need not worry about include, but are not limited to:
 `ack-wait-threshold`, `disable-tcp`, `socket-buffer-size`, and others.

-To individually set any [vmware-gemfire-short-name] property, annotate your application class with `@EnableGemFireProperties` and set the [vmware-gemfire-short-name] properties to change from the default value set by [vmware-gemfire-short-name] with the corresponding attribute, as follows:
+To individually set any GemFire property, annotate your application class with `@EnableGemFireProperties` and set the GemFire properties to change from the default value set by GemFire with the corresponding attribute, as follows:

-**Spring `ClientCache` application with specific [vmware-gemfire-short-name] properties set**
+**Spring `ClientCache` application with specific GemFire properties set**

 ```highlight
 @SpringBootApplication